Master of Arts in Nonprofit Management

 Nonprofit organizations confront the challenges and opportunities that mission-driven organizations face today in areas such as succession planning, volunteerism, resource development, and competitive funding.The Master of Arts in Nonprofit Management addresses these areas, drawing on the expertise of experienced practitioners in the St. Louis area.

 The graduate program in nonprofit management provides a range of courses that address the major responsibilities and challenges of nonprofit and human resources management.
 It prepares students to work effectively in the field, and it enhances the management skills of those seeking careers in related fields.
-Administered jointly by the Office of Graduate Studies, Arts & Sciences, and University College, the program is designed for working adults attending school on a part-time basis.
+This program is designed for working adults attending school on a part-time basis.

 Who Should Apply?